dnanexus/dxWDL/doc/TopoSort.md

 ## Default sorting procedure: `--sort_method=scatter_collapse`

 By default, we conceptually build a DAG at every level of the AST hierarchy and perform a topological sort the nodes within that level.
-This implies that we **require** that at every level of the AST the graph is a DAG and there is no cycle at each level.
+This implies that we **require** that at every level of the AST the graph is a DAG and there is no cycle.

 For example, any dependencies between descendants of two scatters will be dependencies of the parent scatters.
 If this causes a cycle, compilation of the dxWDL workflow will error out: